Description

 Cooperative Degree Programs

-Academic credit from the University and a cooperating institution is applied towards a four-year degree from either the University of Nebraska–Lincoln (University degree-granting program) or the cooperating institution (non University degree-granting program).
+Academic credit from the University and a cooperating institution are applied towards a four-year degree from either the University of Nebraska–Lincoln (University degree-granting program) or the cooperating institution (non-University degree-granting program).
 All have approved programs of study.

 UNL Degree-Granting Programs

 Wayne State College.
-Wayne State College offers a 3+1 program leading to a Bachelor of Science in Plant Biology in the ecology and management option.
+Wayne State College offers a 3+1 program leading to a bachelor of science in plant biology in the ecology and management option and a 3+1 program leading to a bachelor of science in Applied Science.

 University of Nebraska at Kearney.
 Transfer programs are available for students pursuing degree programs leading to a bachelor of science degree.